yass2400012/Readme/README.md

 - Hello There, My name is Yassine Lebbar.
 - Welcome to my Github!
-I'm a FullStack Web Developper near graduation for the Computer Programming program at Seneca College.
+I'm a FullStack Web Developper near graduation from the Computer Programming program at Seneca College.
 I've created a portfolio to showcase my skills, projects, and experience in the field of web development.

 ## About Me